kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

 ## Create a test service

-Run the following on CloudShell
+Run the following on `student-node`

 1. Deploy and expose an nginx pod